vwilson05/real-estate-management/docs/issues.md

       - Added rate limiting and error handling
       - Removed client-side API key exposure
       - Improved geocoding reliability

+12. **IssueForm Type Errors**
+   - Description: Type errors in IssueForm component causing form validation issues
+   - Error: Type mismatches between form schema and React Hook Form implementation
+   - Impact: Form validation was not working correctly and TypeScript errors were present
+   - Root Cause: Mismatch between the Zod schema and the form implementation
+   - Resolution:
+     - Completely rebuilt the IssueForm component with proper TypeScript typing
+     - Defined a clear Zod schema directly in the component file
+     - Created a properly typed form using the inferred type from the schema
+     - Added explicit validation rules for required fields
+     - Improved error handling and user feedback
+   - Status: Resolved
+   - Prevention: Follow TypeScript best practices and ensure proper type definitions for all form components

 ## Feature Requests